CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 - Define the state that must later be available to transport.

 Use an object's ``_compile_into_simulation`` hook when the work belongs to that object and use ``Simulation._finalize_compilation`` when it requires the complete discovered model.
-``compile_simulation`` coordinates those phases and should change only when the compilation framework itself gains a new phase or registered category.
+``compile_simulation`` in ``mcdc/code_factory/`` coordinates those phases and should change only when the compilation framework itself gains a new phase or registered category.

 ``mcdc.main.prepare`` and the runtime generators in ``mcdc/code_factory/`` are framework-level machinery that pack the finalized model, allocate execution resources, and configure execution backends.
 Most scientific-method additions should not change them; extend them only when the runtime representation or execution framework cannot express the required behavior.